Simon Murgatroyd

 And all the rest!

-I've been responsible both for organising and administering major events relating to Alan Ayckbourn as well as acting as a consultant on events and exhibitions.
+I've been responsible both for organising and administering major events relating to Alan Ayckbourn as well as acting as a consultant on other events and exhibitions.

-I'm also Alan Ayckbourn's Media and Social Media Administrator and responsible for handling press and media enquiries regarding Alan Ayckbourn as well as the official Ayckbourn social media accounts on
+I'm also Alan Ayckbourn's Social Media Administrator and responsible for handling the official Ayckbourn social media accounts on

 Instagram, YouTube and Wordpress.